Server-side tracking: combining compliance and performance

 Server-side collection provides more detailed information, facilitating in-depth analyses.
 By limiting data loss compared to client-side tracking and maintaining first-party data over time, retention and attribution dashboards are much more accurate.

-Server-side tracking is also a valuable asset for refining your advertising strategy by sending more complete and qualitative data to external platforms, such as Google Ads, Meta Ads, or other advertising networks.
-With server-side tracking, you can improve the matching rate between various platforms.
-This helps in better targeting and segmenting your audiences, generating more relevant lookalikes (based on more complete data), optimizing your campaigns according to conversion goals, and retargeting more comprehensively your users.
+Server-side tracking is also a valuable asset for refining your advertising strategy by sending more complete and qualitative data to external platforms (Google Ads, Meta Ads, or other advertising networks).
+With server-side tracking, you can improve the match rate between various platforms.

 Is server-side tracking enough?